yusale9/student-showcase/student-work/2022/Amichai-Klipstein/api-final-project/get.md

 GET | http://URL/tableNo?id

 ## Description

-Use this GET request to get the data for the bill.
+The cashier uses this GET request to retrieve data for billing.

 ### Request Parameters
 Each order is calculated per table.
 Takeaways are table "99".